Ginni Mahi: Social justice and her music

-Mahi started singing devotional songs belonging to the Ravidassia community.
 Her first two albums, Guraan di Diwani and Gurupurab hai Kanshi Wale Da were devotional hymns.
 However, it was an ode to Babasaheb Ambedkar that got her fame.
 One of her first songs was 'Fan Baba Saheb di, which was a tribute to Ambedkar, the architect of Indian constitution.
 This song went viral on YouTube.
 Mahi calls Babasaheb Ambedkar her inspiration and often writes songs about social oppression that people face owing to caste.
 To make sure her songs don't offend anyone, the lyrics of her songs are analyzed by a team consisting of her parents, the music director Amarjit Singh, and the video director Raman Rajat.

 When she was in school, she was asked of her caste.
 When she replied that she belongs to the SC category (Scheduled Castes), her classmate persisted on the details.
 Mahi finally relented and said that she belongs to a community that is formerly known as Chamar but not before insisting that she doesn't believe in caste.
 In response, her classmate said, "Arre Chamar bade danger hote hain, panga nahin lena chahiye (Chamars are supposed to be dangerous, You should be careful)."
 Upon coming home, Mahi shared this incident with her family members and this story spread among their friends.
 One day her father got a call from a lyricist who had written an empowering song around 'Danger Chamar'.
 That's how the song was born.
 The song looked at eradicating the unpleasantness associated with her caste name, Chamar and turn it into something more empowering and a matter of pride.

 She has sung songs on female foeticide and the problem of drugs in Punjab.